lePerdu/kakboard/README.md

 register is synced to the system clipboard, it is filled with a single value and remaining values, if any, are deleted.
 To get around this, the `"` register can be specified when pasting multiple selections as mentioned above.

+`xclip -i` and `wl-copy` both block when called by kakoune (or in any other non-interactive context, I assume), and so are not usable here.

 ## License